The South West Florida Astronomical Society, Inc. Hosts public star parties, for anyone who is interested in astronomy!

 Move your eye to the telescope, don’t try to move the telescope to your eye!
 Ladders/chairs are there for your support, the telescopes do not provide support and should not be touched.

 Just got a new Telescope?

 Not sure how to use it?
 Bring your telescope out to one of our public star parties check the calendar on our front page for upcoming star parties!

 Looking for a Telescope?

 Not sure what telescope is best for you?
-Stop by one of our star parties and check out some of the scopes that The South West Florida Astronomical Society, Inc. has setup.
+Stop by one of our star parties and check out some scopes that, The South West Florida Astronomical Society, Inc. will have available.

 Monthly Star Party Locations:

 These are held at either Seahawk Park in Cape Coral Florida, or at Caloosahatchee Regional Park (CRP) off SR78 7 miles east of SR31.
 Other than fees noted, these are free and open to the public.